liamjjmcnamara/cheesepi/README.rst

 Schedule
 ~~~~~~~~

-The schedule file format is of one JSON sting (http://www.w3schools.com/json/)
+The schedule file format is a list of JSON strings (http://www.w3schools.com/json/).
-per line.
 Each JSON object represents a *measurement task*, the only required
 field is *taskname*, all others are option parameters to the task.
 Lines can
 be commented out with a *#*.